-Continue to lift and drop your leg about 15 times and then turn to your other side and repeat to the other leg.
+Continue to lift and drop your leg 15 times, then turn to your other side and repeat to the other leg.

 2. Knees to Chest

-Place the leg lifter on one foot and then lie down flat on your back.
-Then, use one hand to slowly pull the strap towards your upper body and the other to bend the knee as it moves up.
+Place the leg lifter on one foot and lie flat on your back.
+Use one hand to slowly pull the strap towards your upper body and the other hand to bend the knee as it moves up.